scijava/scijava/docs/ops/doc/index.rst

 Welcome to the Ops documentation!
 ====================================
 SciJava Ops is a library for extensible algorithm retrieval and execution.
-ImageJ Ops2 is a library for scientific image processing, built atop SciJava Ops and deriving from `ImageJ Ops <https://imagej.net/libs/imagej-ops/>`_.
+SciJava Ops Image is a collection of Ops for scientific image processing, built on SciJava Ops.

 The combination of these libraries allows declarative image analysis workflows, allowing users to think more about the *what* than the *how*.